-1. Uniform

-- a.
-Clean, while lab coat with name pin on the left side - b.
-Clean, navy blue scrub top and pants for clinical - c.
-Clean, white duty shoes for clinical

-2. Eating

-- a.
-No gum

-- b.
-No candy

-- c.
-No smoking

-3. Lockers

-- a.
-Use assigned locker only

-- b.
-Keep valuables in your locker

-- c.
-Keep locked at all times

-- d.
-Keep locker clean

-- e.
-Do not kick lockers

-- 4. Lavatory

-- a.
-One student at a time

-- b.
-Limit 5 minutes

-5. Leaving Room

-- a.
-With hall permit

-- b.
-With lav permit

-- c.
-With special permission from instructor

-6. Assigned Seats

-- a.
-Do not sit on beds, tables, counters, desks, or floors - b.
-Only sit where assigned

-7. Equipment and Supplies

-- a.
-Use carefully

-- b.
-Use safely

-- c.
-Keep clean

-- d.
-Return to proper place

-8. Accidents

-a.
-Report any injury to instructor immediately

-9. Cleanliness of Classroom

-a.
-Each student assigned duty

-10. Books

-- a.
-May be borrowed with instructor's permission

-- b.
-Must sign card

-- c.
-Must return in good condition

-11. Notebooks

-- a.
-Keep up to date

-- b.
-Checked periodically

-- 12. Fire Drill

-- a.
-Exit classroom to left

-- b.
-Exit building to front parking lot

-- c.
-Return to room when announced

-Note: Infractions of these regulations will result in disciplinary action.

-Parent/Guardian Signature
+1. Uniform a. b. c.
+Clean, while lab coat with name pin on the left side Clean, navy blue scrub top and pants for clinical Clean, white duty shoes for clinical 2.
+Eating a. b. c.
+No gum No candy No smoking 3.
+Lockers a. b. c. d. e.
+Use assigned locker only Keep valuables in your locker Keep locked at all times Keep locker clean Do not kick lockers 4.
+Lavatory a. b.
+One student at a time Limit 5 minutes 5.
+Leaving a. b. c.
+Room With hall permit With lav permit With special permission from instructor 6.
+Assigne a. b. d Seats Do not sit on beds, tables, counters, desks, or floors Only sit where assigned 7. a. b. ent and Supplies Use carefully Use safely Keep clean Return to proper place 8.
+Acciden ts Report any injury to instructor immediately 9.
+Cleanlin a. ess of Classroom Each student assigned duty 10.
+Books a. b. c.
+May be borrowed with instructor's permission Must sign card Must return in good condition 11.
+Noteboo oks a. b.
+Keep up to date Checked periodically 12.
+Fire Drill a. b. c.
+Exit classroom to left Exit building to front parking lot Return to room when announced Note: II nfractions s of these regulations will result in disciplinary action.
+Student Signatu Date Parent/0 n Signature Date